 Most mega projects go over budget despite employing the best project teams.
 Artificial Neural Networks are used on projects to predict cost overruns based on factors such as project size, contract type and the competence level of project managers.
 Historical data such as planned start and end dates are used by predictive models to envision realistic timelines for future projects.
 AI helps staff remotely access real-life training material which helps them enhance their skills and knowledge quickly.
 This reduces the time taken to onboard new resources onto projects.
 As a result, project delivery is expedited.

 Building Information Modeling is a 3D model-based process that gives architecture, engineering and construction professionals insights to efficiently plan, design, construct and manage buildings and infrastructure.
-In order to plan and design the construction of a building, the 3D models need to take into consideration the architecture, engineering, mechanical, electrical, and plumbing (MEP) plans and the sequence of activities of the respective teams.
+In order to plan and design the construction of a project, the 3D models need to take into consideration the architecture, engineering, mechanical, electrical, and plumbing (MEP) plans and the sequence of activities of the respective teams.
 The challenge is to ensure that the different models from the sub-teams do not clash with each other.
-The industry is trying to use machine learning in the form of generative design to identify and mitigate clashes between the different models generated by the different teams in the planning and design phase to prevent rework.
-There is software that uses machine learning algorithms to explore all the variations of a solution and generates design alternatives.
-It leverages machine learning to specifically create 3D models of mechanical, electrical, and plumbing systems while simultaneously making sure that the entire routes for MEP systems do not clash with the building architecture while it learns from each iteration to come up with an optimal solution.

-An AI Startup launched in 2018 with the promise that its robots and artificial intelligence hold the key to solving late and over budget construction projects.
+One construction intelligence company launched in 2017 with the promise that its robots and artificial intelligence hold the key to solving late and over budget construction projects.
 The company uses robots to autonomously capture 3D scans of construction sites and then feeds that data into a deep neural network that classifies how far along different sub-projects are.
 If things seem off track, the management team can step in to deal with small problems before they become major issues.
 Algorithms of the future will use an AI technique known as “reinforcement learning.”
 This technique allows algorithms to learn based on trial and error.
 It can assess endless combinations and alternatives based on similar projects.
 It aids in project planning since it optimizes the best path and corrects itself over time.

 There are companies that are starting to offer self-driving construction machinery to perform repetitive tasks more efficiently than their human counterparts, such as pouring concrete, bricklaying, welding, and demolition.
 Excavation and prep work is being performed by autonomous or semi-autonomous bulldozers, which can prepare a job site with the help of a human programmer to exact specifications.
 This frees up human workers for the construction work itself and reduces the overall time required to complete the project.
 Project managers can also track job site work in real time.
 They use facial recognition, onsite cameras, and similar technologies to assess worker productivity and conformance to procedures.

 Construction workers are killed on the job five times more often than other laborers.
 According to OSHA, the leading causes of private sector deaths (excluding highway collisions) in the construction industry were falls, followed by struck by an object, electrocution, and caught-in/between.
-A Boston-based General Contractor with annual sales of $3 Billion is developing an algorithm that analyzes photos from its job sites, scans them for safety hazards such as workers not wearing protective equipment and correlates the images with its accident records.
+A Boston-based construction technology company create an algorithm that analyzes photos from its job sites, scans them for safety hazards such as workers not wearing protective equipment and correlates the images with its accident records.
 The company says it can potentially compute risk ratings for projects so safety briefings can be held when an elevated threat is detected.
 It even began ranking and releasing safety scores for each U.S. state based on COVID-19 compliance in 2020.

 The Future of AI in Construction